Student Counseling Program Fall 2016

 WMHS can be reached by calling (240) 964-8585.

 Allegany College of Maryland has partnered with the Family Crisis Resource Center (Cumberland) to provide easily accessible domestic violence and sexual assault support services to students.
 FCRC is a non-profit, nongovernmental sexual assault and domestic violence victim services organization.
-FCRC is available by appointment and in emergencies to help any student [or employee] who has experienced past or present domestic violence, dating violence, child abuse, sexual abuse, rape, sexual assault, incest, or stalking.
+FCRC is available by appointment and in emergencies to help any student [or employee].
 All FCRC services are free.

 Drs.
 Renee Conner and June Bracken were certified in March 2014 for the nationally recognized program known as Mental Health First Aid.
 Mental Health First Aid teaches the basic knowledge and skills to respond to an individual in distress.
 Drs.
 Conner and Bracken were certified both as mental health "first aiders" and as instructors to teach the ACM employees who wish to be certified as mental health "first aiders" which provides employees with valuable skills to manage distressed students and to know what to do if a student is in crisis.
 Look for the Koala!!